richtabor/theme-docs/tabor/readme.md

 The icons added to your Social Menu will automatically populate next to the site logo.
 To add the icons, add a link to your social media profile and the theme will do the rest.

+# OptinMonster
+>To repliate the live demo, install the [OptinMonster WordPress plugin][7] and add the OptinMonster widget to the Footer widget area.
+You'll want to use the Action optin theme, which is a Sidebar theme type.

 # Frequently Asked